nmannheimer/Data-Whisperer/README.md

 To install Python 2.7 visit https://www.python.org/downloads/

-For information on adding these packages see: https://packaging.python.org/installing/
+For information on adding the required packages see: https://packaging.python.org/installing/